Overall Approach to Executive Compensation Surveys

 - In salary survey job matching, occupation generally ‘self-screens’.
 That is, for a Director of Finance we are looking at other Directors of Finance.

 - In most cases, we are looking at other CEO / Executive Director positions.
-However, given the medical community sub-sector noted above, a number of potentially comparable ED’s in other organizations are physicians.
+However, in the medical community sub-sector, a number of potentially comparable ED’s in other organizations are physicians.
 Their rate of pay is determined by the market for physicians, not Executive Directors.

 - If the CEO / ED of the client organization is not a physician, we normally exclude data from the physician-led comparators.

-- An intangible factor is the relative importance of the client organization’s value-added role in the Canadian medical and health care communities.
+- An intangible factor is the relative importance of the client organization’s value-added role in the professional and /or client / stakeholder communities.
 This factor is not statistically measurable or quantifiable.
 The impact of this on the value of the Executive Director’s pay (over and above our standard survey methodology and findings) would need to be a judgement call by the Board of Directors.

 - Standard Deviation is a statistical method used to validate salary survey data.
 If a job match has been done properly, then the range of survey data for a given position should (normally) not be significantly different.
 Compensation specialists use a calculation of plus or minus two standard deviations to exclude “outliers” and improve the statistical validity of the results.